jimtyhurst/annotated_bibliography/R_package_structure_for_good.md

     * The {[usethis](https://usethis.r-lib.org/index.html)} package is very helpful.
     * The [R Packages, 2nd edition](https://r-pkgs.org/) book provides clear explanations.
 It is a great reference for getting started, as well as getting deeper into package structure.
 * It takes some time to set up each new package.
 Even with the automated tools, you still need to enter your custom information.
 However, I am convinced that the benefit of package structure for improving developer workflow is much greater than this small cost of set-up.
+* With a very large code base and corresponding tests, it may take some time to build the entire package.
+Although it makes for a simple workflow to rebuild with each code change, in practice that can become tedious when you are writing a very iterative sequence of changes.

+## Choosing whether to use a package structure
+Given some of the disadvantages, especially the overhead of creating a package and running frequent builds during development, what type of project is best suited to using a package structure?

+For a simple analysis, e.g. doing exploratory data analysis, it might not be worth the effort to create a package for such a small project.
+However for projects with any of the following characteristics, the benefits will likely outweigh the costs:

+* You are going to use the code in production, e.g. as a machine learning model for classification or prediction.
+* You write some functions that are reused within different parts of your analysis or they will be reused by others.
+    * Remember, if you copied and pasted a block of code 2 or 3 times, you really should be using a function with that code in one place instead of copying and pasting.
+* Even if code blocks are not reused, it is often helpful to extract a code block into a function, which can then be:
+    * documented with standard documentation formatting; and
+    * tested thoroughly with unit tests which makes the code easier to read and maintain by yourself and others.
+* More than one person is writing or maintaining the code.
+Extracting code blocks into functions accompanied by comprehensive unit tests makes it easier to enhance and maintain the code by multiple people while avoiding unintended side effects of code changes.

 ## References: Use the R package structure to organize your projects
 * Ben Marwick, Carl Boettiger, Lincoln Mullen.
 2018-03-20.
 [Packaging data analytical work reproducibly